 My experience is that parents who are hesitant about birth photography end up completely falling in love with their photos and couldn’t imagine not having them.

-Birth photography starts at $1900 +.
-This includes your pre-consultation, my on call time from 38 weeks until your birth, complete photo coverage throughout your birth [with no time limit] until one hour postpartum, and your post-consultation.
+All birth photography packages include a pre-consultation, a home visit if you are planning a home birth, photographer on call from 38 weeks until your birth, complete photo coverage throughout your birth [with no time limit] until one hour postpartum, and a post-consultation.

-There is a $500 retainer due for booking and the remaining balance is due at 37 weeks.
-You are welcome to make payments throughout your pregnancy.
+There are different packages available depending on what you are looking for.
+A retainer is due for booking and the remaining balance is due at 37 weeks.
+You are welcome to make smaller payments throughout your pregnancy [payment plan].
+Please get in touch for detailed birth photography prices.

 You can book a birth photographer at any time during your pregnancy.
-Sometimes I make a joke that once you finally get that BPF, you should call your person and then call your birth photographer.
+Sometimes I joke with people that they should call me right after peeing on a stick.

+In all seriousness, booking during the second trimester is recommended.
 The earlier you book birth photography, the more time we have to get to know each other and the more I can guarantee my availability to work with you.
+Although I do sometimes have the capacity to accept new clients last minute, there’s no harm in asking!